Agents - From Helpful Assistants to Lovebirds

 So... let's dive in.

 I set up a FastAPI service for the main thread to handle core logic and route all messages through Redis.
-The Redis pub and sub setup became the central communication layer for the whole system.
+The Redis pub/sub became the central communication layer for the whole system.
 On top of that, I built a simple chat interface that shows the full message stream and lets me, as Agent Rebel, send messages directly into the conversation.

 Each agent runs in its own FastAPI instance to keep things modular and easy to manage.
 This setup also makes it simple to scale later.
 Agent to agent communication is already in place in case we want to bring more agents into the team in the future.